 The latest generation of iPad Pros looks a whole lot like the prior model from 2021, as the changes are primarily on the inside.
 The new Pros still come in 11-inch and 12.9-inch sizes, with the better-looking Mini LED panel once again reserved for the larger model, though both now pack Apple’s newer M2 CPU for even better processing power.

-Striking resemblance to the prior generation aside, there are a few reasons to opt for a Pro over something like an Air, such as Face ID unlocking and additional base storage.
+The striking resemblance to the prior generation aside, there are a few reasons to opt for a Pro over something like an Air, such as Face ID unlocking and additional base storage.
 If display quality is the most important factor in your purchasing decision, the 12.9-inch version is the way to go, as its Mini LED display achieves deeper blacks and better contrast, much like an OLED panel.

 Aside from that, as well as a nifty new hover feature that shows where your second-gen Apple Pencil’s tip will land before you touch the screen, they’re very similar to the older models from 2021.
 The 128GB base models even start at the same price — the 11-inch and 12.9-inch models retail for $799 and $1,099, respectively, and go up from there.
-As for 5G cellular versions, the 11-inch starts at $999, and the 12.9-inch starts at $1,299.
+As for 5G cellular versions, the 11-inch model starts at $999, and the 12.9-inch model starts at $1,299.

 Apple’s latest iPad Pro comes with the faster M2 processor and supports Wi-Fi 6E but otherwise shares the same design as its predecessor.
 The larger 12.9-inch model sports a higher-quality Mini LED panel than the 11-inch version.